What to Take on a Picnic (a Packing Checklist with PDF)

 Deserts

-Again I’m all about keeping things simple.
+Again for desert I just keep things simple.
 I like to just pop in some chocolates.
 But cupcakes and slices work really well as they don’t require cutting or a plate.

-To stay healthy include some freshly cut fruits or get creative and make fruit kebabs.
+For a healthy alternative include some freshly cut fruits or get creative and make fruit kebabs.

 Check out my Weetbix Chocolate Slice included in the Picnic Packing List PDF